kiran-collab/kiran-collab.github.io/_pages/about.md

 About Me
 ======

 I am a master's student at University of Michigan in the Computer Science department.
-I am advised by Prof. Zheng Song at UMich-Dearborn.
+I am advised by Prof. Zheng Song at University of Michigan Dearborn.

 Web Links for work portfolio: